 In addition to national conferences, there are local conferences, large and small, thru out the U.S. and the world.

-For example, the Oregon Science Teachers Association sponsors a fall conference every year in the Portland area.
+For example, the Oregon Science Teachers Association sponsors a fall conference every year.

 The National Council of Teachers of Mathematics sponsors both a national conference and many smaller regional conferences.

 Another example of a regional conference is the Science Teachers of Missouri annual conference in Missouri.

 While these conferences may be smaller, they actually facilitate more interaction between participants and can be a great source for support and keeping up with the latest thinking on education.

 Regional conferences are usually less expensive and easier to attend.
 Look for regional conferences in your area of interest.